To provide housing and services to overcome homelessness and addiction.

 The first retail store, Thrift City, was opened in 2003.
 The second store, Thrift City 2, opened in 2006.
 The Uptown Shoppe, an upscale resale store, opened in 2008.
 Thrift City 3 opened in May, 2010.

-In 2009, DWC assumed management of Meridian Apartments providing quality affordable housing for low-income individuals.
+In 2011, DWC assumed ownership of Meridian Apartments, providing quality affordable housing for low-income individuals.

 Board of Directors: